 With more than four billion hours (or 450,000 years) sunk into ID@Xbox games since 2013, the appetite for independent titles and the creativity and soul they bring with them, is clear.

-We were lucky enough to spend some time with a few developers from across Europe, who are currently showcasing their virtual wares on the GDC show floor, to their thoughts on the ID@Xbox programme and how it has helped them on their console-gaming journeys.
+We were lucky enough to spend some time with a few developers from across Europe, who are currently showcasing their virtual wares on the GDC show floor, for their thoughts on the ID@Xbox programme and how it has helped them on their console-gaming journeys.

 Coffee Stain Studios